GOTWIC/wfcalc/README.md

-# wfcalc
+# Warframe Calculator

-This is to be a web-based all-purpose calculator for Warframe
+wfcalc.org is to be a web-based all-purpose calculator for Warframe

 Currently a work in progress

+Contact me on discord:
+The Serial Hugger#6781